 2. Meet the criteria required for admission to a long-term care facility (even though the person lives, and will continue to live, in their family home, his/her own home, or a licensed Care Home in the community); and

 3. The total cost to Medicaid for home-based services cannot exceed the average cost of serving an individual in a long-term care facility.

 Indiana’s Waiver Program continues to expand and change due to the commitment and belief of the state and its many advocates that quality home and community-based services are a priority.

-The focus of this article is on Indiana’s two Medicaid waivers for persons with developmental disabilities: the Family Supports Waiver (FSW) and the Community Integration and Habilitation (CIH) Medicaid Waiver.
-These are the two waivers most with an autism spectrum disorder might qualify for, as autism spectrum disorders are classified as a developmental disability.
+The focus of this article is on Indiana’s two Medicaid waivers for persons with developmental disabilities: The Family Supports Waiver and the Community Integration and Habilitation (CIH) Waiver.
+These are the two waivers most individuals with an autism spectrum disorder might qualify for, as autism spectrum disorders are classified as a developmental disability.

 The Family Supports Waiver- Fast Facts:

 • Limit of an individual’s budget at $17,300 (to be changed to $19,614);

 • Provides a newer service called Participant Assistance and Care which provides another level of support for the individual in their own home or in the family home;